From Mono- to Hexa-Interstitials: Computational Insights into Carbon Defects in Diamond: Results and discussion

 We note that, in the interstitial defects, gap states arise whenever there are $sp^2$-hybridized carbon atoms with unsaturated $p_z$ orbitals.
 In contrast, the tri- and tetra-interstitial configurations contain only $sp^3$-hybridized carbon atoms and therefore lack $p_z$ orbitals that could generate localized states in the band gap.
 If the surrounding $sp^3$ bonds were significantly weakened, their associated defect levels would be expected to fall into the gap.
 However, as shown in Sec.~\ref{subsect:bond_analysis}, the tri- and tetra-interstitials actually exhibit stronger $sp^3$ C$-$C bonds than pristine diamond.
 Consequently, the corresponding defect states remain resonant with the bulk bands rather than forming isolated gap levels.
 By contrast, in the mono-, di-, penta-, and hexa-interstitials, the presence of $sp^2$ carbon leads to $p_z$-derived defect states within the diamond band gap.

-Based on our KS level analysis, none of the lowest-energy carbon self-interstitial configurations exhibits the electronic structure required to account for the TR12 center.
+\chg{All the most stable clusters that introduce mid-gap states and undergo electron excitation to the conduction band lead to bound-exciton excitations.
+These transitions typically occur in the ultraviolet regime; therefore, such defects are not considered in the present study.} Based on our KS level analysis, none of the lowest-energy carbon self-interstitial \chg{cluster} configurations exhibits the electronic structure required to account for the TR12 center.
 The TR12 center has an experimental ZPL of $\sim$2.63~eV, implying that any viable defect candidate must possess two well-isolated defect states whose KS energy separation exceeds this value.
-No such pair of in-gap states is found for the neutral self-interstitial configurations considered here.
+No such pair of in-gap states is found for the neutral self-interstitial \chg{cluster} configurations considered here.
 Although their formation energies suggest that these lowest-energy defects can exist in multiple charge states, which is interesting in its own right, we do not pursue them further here.